maweigert/spimagine/README.md

 	spimagine.setOpenCLDevice(1)  #optional: set the GPU to use

-or pout a  config file ".spimagine" in your home folder
+or put a  config file ".spimagine" in your home folder

     OPENCLDEVICE = 1